roncterry/lab_env_tools/README.md

 ## Virtual Bridge Names

-Because it is possible that multiple lab environments can installed on a single lab machine at a time, there is a possibility of naming collisions between the virtual networks.
+Because it is possible that multiple lab environments can be installed on a single lab machine at a time, there is a possibility of naming collisions between the virtual networks.
 It is strongly recommended that the network XML definition be edited so that the virtual bridge created by Libvirt, when the network is created, be named using a more descriptive name.
 The recommendation is to use the name of the virtual network as the name of the bridge.

 **_Example_**: